 Vehicle tax details, additional vehicle-related information

-Note: The vehicle status in the "Identification" section is for informational purposes only and does not affect booking availability
+Note: The vehicle status in the "Identification" section is for informational purposes only, and bookability is not controlled by this status.

 3.)
 Configure bookability and booking parameters

-This step should only be performed if you wish to enable vehicle booking for pool vehicles and ridesharing.
+This step is only necessary if you wish to enable vehicle booking for pool vehicles and for ridesharing.

-In the “Bookability” section, you can enter information regarding the vehicle’s booking availability and booking type.
+In the “Bookability” information section, you can enter the information regarding the vehicle’s booking availability and booking type.

 Important: By checking the “Bookable” checkbox, you make the vehicle available for the “Reserve Vehicle” service.

-The “Vehicle” info section specifies the required driver’s license class for the vehicle.
-Our vehicle booking system checks, among other things, the driver’s license class of the self-driver searching for the vehicle and displays only vehicles whose driver’s license class matches the class of the vehicle as specified in the stored driver’s license.
+The “Vehicle” info area specifies the required driver’s license class for the vehicle.
+Our vehicle booking system checks, among other things, the driver’s license class of the self-driver searching for the vehicle.
+This ensures that only vehicles are displayed that the booker is permitted to drive based on the stored driver’s license data.

 Information section “Vehicle Certificate Section 2”